Theragatha - The Verses of the Senior Monks

 I await my time,

-Like a worker waiting for their wages."
+like a worker waiting for their wages.”

-1003"Both before and after
+1003“Both what came before and what follows after

-Practice, don’t perish —
+Practice, don’t perish—

-Don’t let the moment pass you by.
+don’t let the moment pass you by.

 1004Just like a frontier city,